fkohlgrueber/ThinkingTool/draft.md

 - Use documentation as an abstraction and make it visible.
 - Description of general function definition vs. description of function applied in specific context. e.g. for a sum function: "returns the sum of a list of integers" vs. "return total distance of all trips"

+## Guided dependency upgrading

+- Automatic update of backwards-incompatible changes by defining transformation rules (e.g. function a(...) in old version becomes function b(...) in new version).
+- Manual review of added functionality.
+If a new version of a library implements functionality that has been implemented manually in own package, one can use the libraries version instead.

 ## ...